persevie/grimoire-css/README.md

 gcssjs build
 ```

+# Playground

+This is a web-based editor where you can experiment with creating UIs using Grimoire CSS.
+Note that the Playground runs in an in-memory mode, which is significantly more limited in functionality compared to the file system (fs) mode.
+To open it, go to [grimoirecss.com/playground](https://grimoirecss.com/playground).

-## The Arcane Circle
+# The Arcane Circle

 Grimoire CSS gives you the freedom to create styles that work exactly the way you want them to - no rigid rules or constraints.
 Whether you’re crafting dynamic interactions or fine-tuning layouts, Grimoire adapts to your needs, making each step straightforward and rewarding.

 So, come join us.
 Share your work, exchange your thoughts, and help us keep pushing CSS to be more flexible and enjoyable.

-Together, we’re creating a space where writing styles is about mastery and craftsmanship, not about memorizing classes.
-Let’s see what we can build - one spell at a time.
+The Arcane Circle, or simply the Circle, is a place where you can share your configs, scrolls, variables, components, or UI kits.
+It’s where you can catch the latest news, follow development, influence the project, and interact with other members of the Circle.

+> The Circle is currently under development.
+At first, it will support user configs, scrolls, and variables (the Tailwind CSS implementation is already available as external sctolls `grimoire.tailwindcss.scrols.json`).

+## The First Member

+Hello!
+My name is Dmitrii Shatokhin, and I am the creator of Grimoire CSS.
+I invented the Spell concept and all the other ideas behind the project.
+Grimoire CSS is the result of countless hours of work and dedication, and I am proud to have made it open source.

+But this is just the beginning.
+I am committed to the ongoing development of Grimoire CSS and its entire ecosystem - there are many plans and tasks ahead, which I strive to manage transparently on GitHub.
+My vision is to grow the Arcane Circle community and bring all these ideas to life.

+I also want to develop this GitHub organization, our community, and the company - Persevie.
+Under the Persevie name, you can expect to see more open source projects in the future (at least three are already in advanced stages of development), and I hope the number of contributors will continue to grow.

+I would be truly grateful for any support you can offer - whether it’s starring the project on GitHub, leaving feedback, recommending it to others, contributing to its development, helping to promote Grimoire CSS, or even sponsoring the project or my work.

+Honestly, I’m already thankful that you’ve read this far!

+Thank you!

 ---

-Craft Your Code, Cast Your Spells

 # Additional Resources